luxfhe/docs/fhenix/versioned_docs/version-Helium/devdocs/Writing Smart Contracts/User-Inputs.md

     }
 ```

 As you can see, the advantage of using `inEuint` over raw bytes is that it ensures type safety and readability.
-It also provides a structured approach that integrates well with the FHE.sol and fhenix.js library's functions.
+It also provides a structured approach that integrates well with the FHE.sol and luxfhe.js library's functions.

 ## Advantages of `inEuint`, `inEbool` and `inEaddress` Over Raw Bytes
-Fhenix strongly recommends using `inEuintxx` (and/or `inEbool`, `inEaddress`) structs instead of raw bytes to ensure type safety and readability.
+luxfhe strongly recommends using `inEuintxx` (and/or `inEbool`, `inEaddress`) structs instead of raw bytes to ensure type safety and readability.
 These structs provide a structured approach that integrates well with FHE.sol library functions.
 We believe that the advantages of `inEuintxx`, `inEbool` and `inEaddress` structs are more compatible with handling encrypted data and ensuring application safety, even though raw bytes may result in very slightly lower gas costs.

 ### Examples